YU-Zhejian/LinuxMiniPrograms/Readme.md

 This piece of code will automatically change all `CRLF` into `LF`.

+For those who use the second piece of command, please remove those files with `.bak` suffix manually.

 ## Help \& Documentation \& Supporting

-After installation, you can execute `yldoc -l` to get a complete list of all available documentations and view them by using `yldoc [name]`.
-You can also find PDF, HTML and other documentation formats in corresponding folder.
+After installation, you can execute `yldoc -l` to get a complete list of all available documentations and view them by using `yldoc [name]` to access documentations for `[NAME]`.
+You can also find PDF, HTML, and other documentation formats in the corresponding folder if you enable `--install-doc` flag when executing `configure`.

 It is recommended to read the `LMP_basis` to know the basic configurations to Linux MiniPrograms.
+News for the developers are listed in `src/news` in Asciidoc.
+See `Readme.adoc` in `src/` for further details.